Optum/kong-kafka-log/README.md

 # kong-kafka-log

-This plugin publishes request and response logs to a [Kafka](https://kafka.apache.org/) topic.
+This plugin publishes request and response logs to a [Kafka](https://kafka.apache.org/) topic or to file/stdout.

 ## Supported Kong Releases
 Kong >= 1.x.x